 - The price of bottled water is up to 10 000 times the cost of tap water (tap water costs $0.0015/gal and bottled water costs $10/gal). (onlineeducation.net)

 - Approximately 53 billion gallons of bottled water are consumed globally (annually).
 This generates approximately $61 billion dollars for corporations. (onlineeducation.net)

 - Over 25% of bottled water sold in Canada is packaged tap water (bottledwaterfreeday.ca)

-- In Canada the Food and Drugs Act and Regulations does not require bottled water operators to have a license to start bottling water commercially. (some provinces or territories may have regulations or guidelines)
+- In Canada, the Food and Drugs Act and Regulations do not require bottled water operators to have a license to start bottling water commercially (some provinces or territories may have regulations or guidelines)

 Frequently Asked Questions

 A: It is a campaign run by the CSA to end the sale of bottled water on campus as well to promote more and better access to tap water on campus and in our communities.